renanthera/simc-wiki/Characters.md

 # Declaration

+**Warning**: Make sure to define your character BEFORE you define enemies (if you tinker with those).
+Otherwise some profileset simulations can potentially become funky.

 ## Manual
   * **death\_knight**, **demon_hunter**, **druid**, **hunter**, **mage**, **monk**, **paladin**, **priest**, **shaman**,  **rogue**, **warlock**, **warrior** (scope:new character; default: "") can be used to manually create a new character of the corresponding class.
 ```